Ghinduta/MedJournal/README.md

 # MedJournal
-A medcal journal for writing past day experiences and medication
+A medical journal for writing past day experiences and medication